clemens-schulz/Zippy/README.md

 # Zippy

+TODO:
+- throw more specific errors

+Requirements:
+- iOS 11 or macOS 10.11
+- Only 64-bit

+# Old

 Zippy is an iOS framework for reading ZIP files.
 It's written in Swift 4 and uses [Apple's compression framework](https://developer.apple.com/reference/compression) for decompression.

 Please read the [TODO section](#todo) before using it!